plausible/website/_posts/2019-10-08-google-analytics-and-privacy.md

 If you're running a website with Google Analytics installed, you may be wondering how it affects the privacy of your website's visitors.
-There's a growing distrust towards the digital advertising [oligopoly](https://www.investopedia.com/terms/o/oligopoly.asp) but what are the real issues besides calling out 'creepy' ads?
+There's a growing distrust towards the digital advertising sector but what are the actual issues besides calling out 'creepy' ads?
 Let's discuss the wider ethical questions around personal data collection and digital targeting.

 ### Why is Google in the analytics business?